ESSENTIALS OF DIAGNOSIS

 The presentation is most commonly subacute but may be fulminant, acute, or chronic.
 Clinical manifestations generally include tender, painful hepatic enlargement, jaundice, splenomegaly, and ascites.
 With chronic disease, bleeding varices and hepatic encephalopathy may be evident; hepatopulmonary syndrome may occur.

 Hepatic imaging studies may show a prominent caudate lobe, since its venous drainage may be occluded.
 The screening test of choice is contrast-enhanced, color, or pulsed-Doppler ultrasonography, which has a sensitivity of 85% for detecting evidence of hepatic venous or inferior vena caval thrombosis.
 MRI with spin-echo and gradient-echo sequences and intravenous gadolinium injection allows visualization of the obstructed veins and collateral vessels.
 Direct venography can delineate caval webs and occluded hepatic veins (“spider-web” pattern) most precisely.
-Concomitant splanchnic vein thrombosis may be ...
+Concomitant splanchnic ...